mnlagrasta/DeskLights2/README.md

  * You'll need an Arduino and ethernet shield.
 I currently use the Arduino Uno Ethernet.
  * Arduino dev tools http://arduino.cc
  * Adafruit WS2801 arduino library: https://github.com/adafruit/Adafruit-WS2801-Library

+## What's Next (and other notes)
+I have a series of helper scripts that monitor various things and perform the API calls to the desk.
+I'm hoping to clean these up and share them.
+They are in several different languages (Perl, NodeJS, AppleScript, etc...) and I should probably unify them before posting.

+Also, I've completely stopped using Growl.
+So the Growl style and helper scripts may not be updated in the future.